Soviet M-class submarine

-The M-class submarines, also Malyutka class (Малютка; baby or little one), were a class of small, single-, or 1½-hulled submarines built in the Soviet Union and used during World War II.
+The M-class submarines, also Malyutka class (Малютка; baby or little one), were a class of small, single-, or 1½-hulled coastal submarines built in the Soviet Union and used during World War II.
 The submarines were built in sections so they could easily be transported by rail.
 The production was centered in the Gorky Shipyard on the Volga River, after which the sections were transported by railway to Leningrad for assembly and fitting out.
 This was the first use of welding on Soviet submarines.

 History

 1930s to 1940s

 Submarines of this class were in four series: VI, VI-bis, XII, XV.
 The number of VI and VI-bis series boats were almost equal.
 Series XII was a re-developed project with equivalent tactical characteristics.
 The first series were powered by one diesel engine and one electric motor.
 Series XV had developed separately with improved characteristics, including the main ballast in light hull and two shafts.
 These vessels were mainly used by the Black Sea Fleet and the Baltic Fleet.